BenjOak/Week7Practical1/README.md

 8. Finally, update `getFeedbackForAnswer(answer)` so that it returns randomly selected appropriate feedback depending on the value returned by `checkAnswer(answer)`.
 Consider using two arrays of feedback messages—one for correct answers and one for incorrect answers—and using your solution to step 2 to pick a random index in the appropriate array.

-## Exercise 3: Deck of Cards
+### Exercise 2.3: Deck of Cards

 When working with collections of objects in front end development, it is common to perform operations like sorting and filtering based on object properties.
 For example, when shopping online, you can often sort a category of products by price, or filter by product characteristics such as size or brand.
 For this exercise, you will write custom sorting and filter functions to organise an array of custom objects (playing cards) by certain properties (value and suit).
 There is a video showing a completed application in the materials downloaded for this practical.

-Create a basic HTML file (follow the usual template but don't add any elements to the `<body>` yet), an empty CSS file, and an empty JS file.
-Connect the CSS and JS files to your HTML as usual.
+**Create a basic HTML file (follow the usual template but don't add any elements to the `<body>` yet), an empty CSS file, and an empty JS file.** Connect the CSS and JS files to your HTML as usual.

 In the materials for this practical, there is a folder called images, which contains images of all the playing cards in a standard deck.
 Move this folder into the same folder as the HTML, CSS, and JS files you just created.

-In your JavaScript file, create an object that represents a single playing card.
-It should have three properties—the value (the number on the card, or equivalent value in the case of "face" cards); the suit (clubs, diamonds, hearts, or spades); and the path to the associated image file.
+**In your JavaScript file, create an object that represents a single playing card.** It should have three properties—the value (the number on the card, or equivalent value in the case of "face" cards); the suit (clubs, diamonds, hearts, or spades); and the path to the associated image file.
 You can use any approach to creating the object.
 I chose to use a class because I wanted to keep the properties private.
 The card image files follow a naming convention, so your object can automatically set the value of its image property using its value and suit properties.

-Next, create an array of card objects that represents a standard 52-card deck.
-Try to do this as simply as possible i.e., use a for loop, don't create each card manually.
+**Next, create an array of card objects that represents a standard 52-card deck.** Try to do this as simply as possible i.e., use a for loop, don't create each card manually.

-Check that your deck has been created correctly by using JavaScript to iterate through the array and display them in the HTML.
-A CSS grid approach to the layout is recommended so you can see the full deck at once.
+Check that your deck has been created correctly by using JavaScript to **iterate through the array and display them in the HTML.** A CSS grid approach to the layout is recommended so you can see the full deck at once.
 It is recommended that you put this code into a function as you will need to display the deck repeatedly in the finished application.

-Somewhere on the page, add three buttons that will eventually allow you to shuffle the deck, sort by value, and sort by suit.
-Also add a `<select>` element that will allow you to filter the deck by suit.
+Somewhere on the page, **add three buttons that will eventually allow you to shuffle the deck, sort by value, and sort by suit.
+Also add a `<select>` element that will allow you to filter the deck by suit.**

-Create a shuffle function that is called when the Shuffle button is clicked.
-This function should shuffle the array that represents the deck, then display the updated deck.
+**Create a shuffle function that is called when the Shuffle button is clicked.** This function should shuffle the array that represents the deck, then display the updated deck.
 JavaScript doesn't provide built-in array shuffling, but there is a simple algorithm you can implement—the Fisher-Yates algorithm.
 Try Googling "JavaScript array shuffle" and use the resources you find to implement your shuffle function.

-Create two sorting functions that are called when the relevant button is clicked, and display the sorted deck.
-JavaScript does provide an array sorting method, [`arr.sort()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort), but it won't work for custom objects unless you pass it a custom function that explains how to sort the objects.
+**Create two sorting functions that are called when the relevant button is clicked, and display the sorted deck.** JavaScript does provide an array sorting method, [`arr.sort()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort), but it won't work for custom objects unless you pass it a custom function that explains how to sort the objects.
 Custom sorting functions always take two parameters and return:

 - -1 if the first parameter is less than the second;
 - 0 if the two parameters are the equal;